 Section 1213-Removal of Bicycles, Bicycle Parts, and Locking Devices

-(a) REMOVAL OF BICYCLES IN VIOLATION: Whenever a bicycle satisfies the requirements of section1212 of this article, any University personnel authorized to impound bicycles may remove the securing mechanism using whatever reasonable measures are necessary to impound the bicycle.
+(a) REMOVAL OF BICYCLES IN VIOLATION: Whenever a bicycle satisfies the requirements of section1212 of this article, any Human Resources authorized to impound bicycles may remove the securing mechanism using whatever reasonable measures are necessary to impound the bicycle.
 Employees so authorized to remove and impound the bicycle in this manner and the University shall not be liable to the owner of the securing device or the owner of the bicycle for the cost of repair or replacement of such securing device.

-(b) REMOVAL OR ALTERATION OF OBSTRUCTING BIKE PART: Whenever a bicycle satisfies the requirements of section 1212 of this article, any University personnel authorized to enforce bicycle parking may use whatever reasonable measures necessary to move, alter, or remove any part or component of the bicycle which may interfere or impede the normal movement of bicycles or persons with disabilities or other pedestrians.
+(b) REMOVAL OR ALTERATION OF OBSTRUCTING BIKE PART: Whenever a bicycle satisfies the requirements of section 1212 of this article, any Human Resources authorized to enforce bicycle parking may use whatever reasonable measures necessary to move, alter, or remove any part or component of the bicycle which may interfere or impede the normal movement of bicycles or persons with disabilities or other pedestrians.
 Employees so authorized to alter a bicycle in this manner and the University shall not be liable to the owner for the cost of repair or replacement of such parts or components.

-(c) REMOVAL OF LOCKS OR LOCKING DEVICES: Locks or locking devices left on parking racks or parking devices not securing a bicycle, or left attached to any handrail, tree, shrubbery, door, sign post, lamp or lamp post, telephone pole, fence, or other objects may be removed by authorized University personnel.
+(c) REMOVAL OF LOCKS OR LOCKING DEVICES: Locks or locking devices left on parking racks or parking devices not securing a bicycle, or left attached to any handrail, tree, shrubbery, door, sign post, lamp or lamp post, telephone pole, fence, or other objects may be removed by authorized Human Resources.
 Employees so authorized and the University shall not be liable to the owner of the securing device for the cost of repair or replacement of such securing device.

 Section 1214-Bicycle Impound Fee